morvaridghasemi/morvaridghasemi.github.io/aboutme.md

 		</header>
         <div class="row">
 	        <div class="9u 12u$(small)">
-		        <p>Hey there, I'm Niloofar, a passionate social media enthusiast with over three years of experience helping companies enhance their online presence.
-From crafting strategic social media plans to executing them, I've got your back in both organic and paid social.
+		        <p>Hey there, I am Morvarid, The main subject of my art work is human’s problems in contemporary societies and I have been working on that since 2011.
+I believe as a artist it is my responsibility to exploit my abilities to highlight the challenges that humans are facing everyday and they are still neglected by society.
 Checkout my <a href="/portfolio.html">portfolio</a> or download my <a href="{% link assets/cv/morvarid_cv.pdf %}"> Resumé </a>. </p>
-                <h5>Let's connect and enhance your digital journey together! 🚀✨</h5>
                 <hr/>
                 <div class="row">
 					<div class="3u 12u$(small)">